-This note presents information about the Company's exposure to each of the above risks, the Company's objectives, policies and processes for measuring and managing risk, and the Company's management of capital.
+This note presents information about the Company's exposure to each of the above risks, the Company's objectives, policies and processes for measuring and managing risk.

 Risk management framework

 The Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
 Management is responsible for developing and monitoring the Company's risk management policies.
 Management reports regularly to the Board of Directors on its activities.